HCALRunControl/HCALlogSender/README.md

     daqowner:~/TriDAS # cd HCALlogSender
     daqowner:~/TriDAS/HCALlogSender # ant
 ```
-  the compiled library will show up in the `jars` subdirectory
+  the compiled library `HCALlogSender.jar` will show up in the `jars` subdirectory

+  to run:
-  to run, copy ~daqowner/TriDAS/jars/HCALlogSender.jar to your home directory on cmsusr
+  * copy ~daqowner/TriDAS/jars/HCALlogSender.jar to your home directory on cmsusr.
-  it needs to be run, on a machine on the cmsusr network with java1.8 installed (e.g. x2go01).
+  * it needs to be run on a machine on the cmsusr network with java1.8 installed (e.g. x2go01).
-  then to send e.g. the message "this is a test error!" to the logCollector logs:
+  * to send e.g. the message "this is a test error!" to the logCollector logs:
 ```
     myusername@x2go01 ~ # java -jar HCALlogSender.jar 'this is a test error!'
 ```